 The history of Tak Bat

-The tradition of alms gathering dates all the way back to the 14th century, around the time when Theravada Buddhism became the chosen religion of the Laotian kings, and is still practiced by thousands of Buddhist monks across Laos today.
+The tradition of alms gathering dates all the way back to the 14th century, around the time when Theravada Buddhism became the chosen religion of the Laotian kings, and is still practised by thousands of Buddhist monks across Laos today.

 It takes place every single morning no matter what.
 The monks who live in Luang Prabang have taken a vow of poverty, and depend only on the generosity of the local Buddhist laypeople for their daily food.
 In Luang Prabang the monks are very lucky, as they have a very privileged place in the community and are respected by all residents.
 Because of this, each monk can collect many offerings and the community is very generous.
 In other communities around Laos and Southeast Asia the monks might not be as lucky.